 You can download it here!

-Step 2: Open the file to install the application
+STEP 2: Open the Bark.exe file to install the application.

-The file will be found in your Downloads or Desktop and will be named "Bark."
+The Bark.exe file will be found in your Downloads folder.

 The backup will begin after you select your child's name in the drop-down menu.